Chocolate Toxicity Calculator For Dogs

 How Much Chocolate Kills A Dog?

-The LD50 of both caffeine and theobromine is estimated to be around 100–200 mg/kg.
+The dose of both caffeine and theobromine that will kill 50% of animals that consume it (i.e. LD50) is estimated to be around 100–200 mg/kg.

 Occasionally severe clinical signs and death can occur at much lower dosages so it appears that individual sensitivity to methylxanthines can vary between individuals.

-For this reason, we recommend that even if your dog is not showing any signs or even subtle signs, you continue to monitor them closely.
+For this reason, we recommend that even if your dog is not showing any signs or even subtle signs, you continue to monitor them closely for at least 12 hours.

 How Does A Vet Treat Chocolate Poisoning?

-If we decide that your dog has ingested a toxic amount of chocolate then it’s important to start decontamination.
+If a vet decides that your dog has ingested a toxic amount of chocolate then it’s important to start immediate decontamination.

 Your dog will be made to vomit.

-If signs are more progressed a vet may need to place your dog on IV fluids to increase decontamination.
+If signs of poisoning are more progressed a vet may need to place your dog on IV fluids to increase diuresis (urine outflow) to aid decontamination.

-Relaxants may be needed to prevent tremors and seizures.
+Relaxants such as Methocarbamol or Diazepam may be required to prevent or treat tremors and seizures.

 Heart medications may be required to lower the heart rate and prevent arrhythmias or hypotension.